LandenTy/TechSmart-Image-Editor/README.md

 ![Simple Drawing](Images/Jelly_Blob.png "Jelly_Blob")

-To save your image, navigate up to the Toolbar.
+Once you've completed your beautiful masterpiece, it's time to save it!
+Navigate up to the Toolbar,
 ![Save_Load](Images/Up_Down_Arrows.png "Up_Down_Arrows")

-There are 2 arrows.
+Once there, you'll be met with 2 arrows.
 The Arrow facing downwards is responsible for Loading Saved Images, and the Arrow facing upwards is responsible for Saving your image.
 Click on the Upwards Facing-Arrow and exit the program.
+You're image will be saved into a file titled: "SaveData.txt".
+This encoded file can be moved anywhere throughout your project for later access.